alexk111/awesome-bitcoin-payment-processors/README.md

 ## Hosted Payment Processors

 Hosted payment processors run on someone else's server.
-That reduces the amount of control you have over the payment process, and even funds, if they use their wallets for receiving payments.
+This simplifies the initial setup process, but reduces the amount of control you have over the payment process and even funds, if they use their wallets for receiving payments.

 - [Blockonomics](https://www.blockonomics.co/merchants)
 - [CoinGate](https://coingate.com/accept-bitcoin)